 Preparing the Formula

 You will need boiled water, baby bird food powder, a syringe and feeding spoon (when your baby gets older).

 - Boiling the water is essential to kill germs that could harm your baby bird.

-- Feed this amount of formula every 3 to 4 hours depending upon your baby's need.
-Check your baby's crop (area around the stomach, check image below).
+- Feed this amount of formula every 3 to 4 hours depending on your baby's need.
+Check your baby's crop (the area around the stomach, check the image below).

 - Feed your baby when he/she is the most hungry.
 You will know this when you show him/ her the syringe.
 He/she will make crying sounds and jump forward eagerly.

-- The head your baby bird should be tilted upwards.
+- The head of your baby bird should be tilted upwards.

-- Check the crop; if it is bulged, you should stop feeding your bird.
-You will also notice two bubble like formations at your baby's back.
+- Check the crop; if it has bulged, you should stop feeding your bird.
+You will also notice two bubble-like formations at your baby's back.
 Do not feed after this.

 - Clean your bird's beak with a clean towel.